 The challenge with today’s marketing is choosing which strategy to carry out, which audiences to reach and which communication channels will connect with your specific target audiences.

 You don’t have the time, knowledge or experience to diagnose and treat your marketing malaise.
-Nor do you have time to do the research and learn today’s tactics and strategies, even if you have marketing training or experience from the past.
-Things are different now.
+Nor do you have time to do the research and learn the latest tactics and strategies, even if you have marketing training or experience from the past.
+Things are different.
 Very different.

 Start with listing your symptoms.

-Then get a diagnosis from a marketing expert, someone objective who is experienced with traditional and new strategies.
-You know your industry and your offerings, but the marketing expert brings a broader viewpoint of audiences, communication channels, positioning, and today’s effective tactics to the checkup.
+Then get a diagnosis from a marketing expert, someone objective who is experienced with traditional and digital strategies.
+You know your industry and your offerings, but a marketing expert brings a broader viewpoint of audiences, communication channels, positioning, and today’s effective tactics to the checkup.